You’re Wired for Survival (But You Can Rewire for Hope)

 Your nervous system works the same way.

-But here's what the research teaches us: You can retrain your system.
+But research teaches us that you can retrain your system.

 Start small.
 Find one area where you can exert control today.

 Set a low-stakes boundary with one person.
-Say no to one small request.
-Take one tiny action toward what you actually want.
+Say no to one request.
+Take a tiny action toward something you want.

 At first, it might feel forced.
 Unnatural.
 Like someone has a leash around you and is dragging you away from familiar pain.